-Prerequisite(s): MAT100 and ENG 105 or a LCCC English Placement Testing score of 57 liability, certifications, and safety procedures that are relevant to the fitness industry.
+Prerequisite(s): MAT100 and ENG 105 or a LCCC English Placement Testing score of 57

-Corequisite(s): BIO 164 Teaches the student how
+Corequisite(s): BIO 164

 Teaches the student how to evaluate and prescribe exercise to a variable population.
 The course covers aspects of health-related physical fitness components (cardiorespiratory endurance, muscular strength, muscular endurance, flexibility, and body composition) and how to assess each of these components.
-The course also covers
+The course also covers liability, certifications, and safety procedures that are relevant to the fitness industry.